Here’s the skinny on Year Zero aka “Zero Year.”

 –REFERENCE: In Batman Vol. 2 #4 and Batman Vol. 2 #33.
 Batman displays the famous giant penny in the Batcave.
 The penny is a sculpture designed by Bruce’s late uncle Philip Kane (as noted in Batman Vol. 2 #21).

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #12 and Detective Comics #937.
 Batman makes some much needed improvements to his costume and begins wearing the standard togs that we are more familiar with—all grey and black with a large black bat insignia on the chest.
 He also makes a few mega-important tweaks.
 First, the new cowl and mask includes a specialized metallic lock system, so that if he is captured or knocked unconscious, it is nearly impossible for anyone else to remove it from his face.
 Not only that, but the mask is connected to a central computer system that runs through the Bat-suit.
 Forced removal of the mask causes complete erasure of data.
 If tampered with, the mask also emits high voltage electric shocks.
 In regard to Batman’s utility belt, he invents the gold standard of portable personal munitions.
 Batman’s belt can hold upwards of 130 different item types—some of which include multiples of said items.
-Back to the cowl, it also contains a 3D holographic video recording device (as mentioned in both Batman Vol. 2 #19 and Batman/Teenage Mutant Ninja Turtles #4).
+Back to the cowl, it also contains a 3D holographic video recording device (as referenced in both Batman Vol. 2 #19 and Batman/Teenage Mutant Ninja Turtles #4).
 Batman will record every single bit of everything he does while out-and-about (and while training).
 Put bluntly, Batman’s costume is beyond state-of-the-art in every way imaginable.
 The original purple glove costume goes into a display case in the Batcave (as referenced in Forever Evil #4).

 –FLASHBACK: From Batman Vol. 3 #15.
 As mentioned above, this Tom King flashback is rather strange as it plays with continuity, referencing two contradictory Selina Kyle origin stories.
 While the first—a reference to Frank Miller’s “Year One”—goes well above on our timeline, the second—a reference to the Golden Age Batman #1—seems to fit a bit better here.
 Batman—drawn wearing the wrong costume, so ignore that—boards a boat to prevent the theft of some diamonds.
 Batman recovers the diamonds and busts Selina Kyle, who is disguised as an old woman.
 After unmasking her, the Dark Knight notes Selina’s beauty, but she escapes and he doesn’t get her name.
 Batman will ultimately come to remember this as his first genuine encounter with Selina, even though he first actually met (and fought) her on the street not long ago.
-(Note that this Golden Age reference flashback slightly contradicts the New Age Catwoman origin flashback from Young Romance: The New 52 Valentine’s Day Special #1, in which Catwoman is accosted by Batman and she makes it seem as though she hasn’t met him before.
+(Note that this Golden Age reference flashback slightly contradicts the New 52 Catwoman origin flashback from Young Romance: The New 52 Valentine’s Day Special #1, in which Catwoman is accosted by Batman and she makes it seem as though she hasn’t met him before.
 Of course, it is possible that she is playing dumb since it is the first time she is in-costume while meeting him.)

 –REFERENCE: In Batman Vol. 2 #13.
 When Red Hood fell into a vat of toxic chemicals while fighting Batman earlier in the year, he emerged as the white-skinned green-haired evil clown known as Joker.
 Joker now finally debuts on live television and announces that diamond magnate Henry Claridge will die at midnight.
 Sure enough, despite massive GCPD protection—and secret watch from Batman—Claridge dies with a rictus grin on his face.
 The Joker had already poisoned him with Joker Toxin twenty-four hours prior.
 This is the first use of Joker Toxin aka Joker Venom.
 From this point on, Joker will use many different variations of Joker Toxin, and each time Batman will create an antidote by running his “Joker protocol,” which simply means running simulations with antitoxins, antibios, and steroids.
 By 2015, Joker will have used nearly a hundred different versions of Joker Toxin (as mentioned in Batman Vol. 2 #37).
 Therefore, it should come as no surprise that Joker will function as Batman’s primary arch-enemy over the course of the next decade.
 The Dark Knight and the Clown Prince of Crime will have multiple encounters, many of which we have to imagine occurring randomly on this timeline.
-In fact, by 2012, Joker will have killed over 114 people (as mentioned in the second feature of Detective Comics Vol. 2 #1).
-Note that the GCPD incorrectly exaggerates Joker’s kill-count, impossibly putting it at over 300 by early 2013 (as we learn from Detective Comics Vol. 2 #12).
+In fact, by 2012, Joker will have killed over 114 people (as referenced in the second feature to Detective Comics Vol. 2 #1).
+Note that the GCPD incorrectly exaggerates Joker’s kill-count, impossibly putting it at over 300 by early 2013 (as we learn in Detective Comics Vol. 2 #12).
 Thus, we can further make the assumption that Joker should appear quite often (more often than he appears) on this timeline.
 It is also worth mentioning that the murder of Henry Claridge is also Joker’s debut story in the Golden, Silver, and Modern Ages—originally told in Batman #1 and Batman: The Man Who Laughs, respectively.
 Batman also ascertains the exact chemical makeup of the toxic sludge that created Joker.
 We learn in Batman Vol. 2 #14 that on “afternoons when [he] can’t sleep” Bruce will obsessively study the green goo under a microscope.

 –REFERENCE: In Detective Comics #947.
 An unknown person is wronged or injured during an unspecified Batman mission and comes to blame the Dark Knight for their condition.
 This person will return nine years later as the evil villain known as “The First Victim.”
 Since we don’t have much information about the First Victim’s origin, they could be attached to the prior Joker attacks in some way.
 Or they could be attached to a something else.
 All we know for sure is that they were hurt in the very early days of Batman’s career, hence placement here.